peterheesterman/steg/IMPL.md

 - steg
   - images
-    - all the image algorithms
+    - all the ways of hiding images
   - text
-    - all the text algorithms
+    - all the ways of hiding text
   - video
-    - all the video algorithms
+    - all the ways of hiding video

 All implementations of algorithms (strategies) should live in different repos.